Robert812218/Tweeter/README.md

 ## Getting Started

-- Install dependencies via entering the following into the termina;:
+- Install dependencies via entering the following into the terminal: <br />
-1: 'npm install'
+1: 'npm install' <br />
 2: 'npm run local'.
-(This will run the app at 'http://localhost:8080').
+(This will run the app at 'http://localhost:8080'). <br />
-3: Enter 'http://localhost:8080' into your browser.
+3: Enter 'http://localhost:8080' into your browser. <br />
+4: Enter new tweets into the text box. <br />

 ## Dependencies

-- Express
+- Express <br />
-- Node 5.10.x or above
+- Node 5.10.x or above <br />